ITV Yorkshire: Programming

 The former Arla Foods site, Kirkstall Road, occasionally a YTV filming location.

-Yorkshire Television was a major producer within the ITV network and produced programming in all genres.
+As one of the "Big Five" franchises, Yorkshire was a major producer within the ITV network and produced programming in all genres.
 The presenter Alan Whicker became a shareholder in the company at its inception and made many programmes for the station, most notably interviews with the Cat's Eye inventor Percy Shaw and the Haiti dictator Baby Doc Duvalier.

 Drama/Serial

 In Drama, Yorkshire Television had many critical successes, including: